Pennsylvania Route 145: History

 Following the completion of the US 22 freeway in 1955, the southern terminus of PA 145 was cut back to the cloverleaf interchange with I-78/US 22 in Whitehall Township.
 Also, US 309 and PA 29 were rerouted to bypass Allentown to the south and west in the 1950s, leaving the former alignment unnumbered.
 By 1961, PA 145 was realigned to bypass the center of Walnutport to the east along Best Avenue, having previously passed through the borough on Washington Street, Main Street, Cherry Street, and Spruce Street.
 By 1970, PA 145 was widened into a divided highway between US 22 and north of PA 329; the portion between US 22 and Eberhart Road was constructed as a six-lane divided highway in 1969.
 The section of the route in Whitehall Township developed into a major retail center for the Lehigh Valley in the second half of the 20th century, with the construction of several businesses along with the Whitehall Mall and the Lehigh Valley Mall.
 In 1984, PennDOT proposed to extend PA 145 to I-78 and PA 309 in Lanark.
-Traffic engineer Samuel D. Darrohh said that Allentown was one of few Pennsylvania cities without a traffic route going through it.
+Traffic engineer Samuel D. Darrohn said that Allentown was one of few Pennsylvania cities without a traffic route going through it.
 He supported his idea by saying that motorists also might be aided if US 222 was extended along Hamilton Boulevard to connect with the proposed PA 145 corridor.
-In 1991, the extension of PA 145 south from US 22 to I-78/PA 309 along its current alignment was completed.
+In 1986, the extension of PA 145 south from US 22 to I-78/PA 309 along its current alignment was completed.
 PA 145 was dedicated as the Battle of the Bulge Veterans Memorial Highway in 2008 in honor of the veterans who fought in the Battle of the Bulge during World War II.
 In 2012, a project began to improve PA 145's interchange with US 22.
 The project reconstructed the bridge carrying PA 145 over US 22 and replaced the cloverleaf interchange with a modified diamond interchange to improve traffic flow.
 The reconstruction project, which cost $13.8 million, was planned to be finished in December 2013.